 For the Booze

 Really optional; however, highly recommended!
 I suggest you choose either a dark rum or perhaps a bourbon.
 Both are carbs-free and are great pairings.
-Interesting fact: by the time eggnog made its travel over the Atlantic; rum was a cheap substitute for the rest of the taxed liquors.
-However, throughout the Revolutionary War in America, the supply of rum dried up, and bourbon begun to be utilized as a substitute.
+Interesting fact: by the time eggnog traveled over the Atlantic, rum was a cheap substitute for the rest of the taxed liquors.
+However, throughout the Revolutionary War in America, the supply of rum dried up, and bourbon began to be utilized as a substitute.
 Therefore, both bourbon and rum are the standard alcohols of preference.

 Methods for making Keto Eggnog Homemade

 There are numerous ways to make keto eggnog.
 With the standard being raw and cured…!
 But because it takes roughly fourteen days, I went for the cooked route.

 The simple truth is you’re essentially creating a custard, with the yolks as the thickeners for this recipe.
 So, you will be whisking your egg yolks with the sweetener till it’s fluffy and light.

 Accompanied by tempering in the ‘milk of your choice,’ i.e., adding them very slowly so as not to scramble the eggs!
 And then cook the mix for about ten minutes until it only begins to simmer.